 If a modified approach is not your idea of a good time, we get it.
-If nothing less than a full-blown wedding and reception with all your friends and family in attendance will do then consider postponing to a later date.
+If nothing less than a full-blown wedding and reception with all your friends and family in attendance will do, then consider postponing to a later date.
 Everyone will understand and your venue and vendors will likely have a contingency plan in place for this.
-If you decide to go this route make sure you weigh the pros and cons.
+If you decide to go this route, make sure you weigh the pros and cons.
 You may be able to have the wedding you originally planned, but nobody knows when life will return to normal.
 You could be waiting a long time for that wedding.

 The World Wide Web is Your Friend

-With the whole world at your fingertips through the magic of the internet you can plan an amazing wedding without leaving home.
+With the whole world at your fingertips through the magic of the internet you can plan an amazing mini wedding without leaving home.
 From ring shopping to favor buying, venue booking to officiant selection, online wedding planning has never been easier.
 When the big day arrives, online platforms allow you to bring together guests from all over the world so that nobody will miss a single moment.
-Use all of this to your advantage and you’ll have a wedding that will go down as legend in the life you make together.
+Use all of this to your advantage and you’ll have a mini wedding that will go down as legend in the life you make together.

 Online Ring Shopping

-Pandemic or no, shop-to-shop ring buying has never been exactly fun.
-Pushy salespeople, limited selection, and driving from place to place make most of us want to stay home.
+Pandemic or no, brick-and-mortar ring buying has never been exactly fun.
+Pushy salespeople, limited selection, and driving from store to store make most of us want to stay home.
 Since we’re doing exactly that anyway, now’s a great time to shop for your rings online!
 Jordan Jack has an excellent selection of engagement and wedding rings made of high-quality materials at affordable prices.
 Our at home try-on service makes it easy to find rings that you love without leaving your house.
 The process is simple; choose your five favorite rings and order your home try-on box.
 Take your time choosing the one you love best in the comfort of your own home -- shop in your pajamas if that’s how you roll.
 Once you’ve decided on your favorite, find your size and order your perfect ring.
 It will be delivered to your door easier than you can say “social distance dilemmas don’t have a thing on me.”